Mosimane backs African coaches to break World Cup barrier

 Former Senegal captain Cisse has been in charge of the Teranga Lions since 2015 and the 46-year-old helped the West Africans to a maiden continental success early this year before qualifying them for a second successive World Cup appearance.

-Kadri, 50, oversaw the defeat of Mali in the play-offs to seal Tunisia's sixth finals appearance after taking charge following their last 16 exit at this year's Nations Cup.
+Kadri, 50, oversaw the defeat of Mali in the play-offs to seal Tunisia's sixth finals appearance after taking charge following their last-16 exit at this year's Nations Cup.

 After playing in four World Cups for Cameroon, Song was named the Indomitable Lions coach in February and secured their record eighth qualification for the global finals following a play-off win over Algeria.